 - Mini-courses – short course on how your clients start achieving results they want.

-- Co-creation products (such as fill in the blanks copy) Here you set a laid out plan/structure and all the visitor has to do is fill in the blanks to make the template laid out for them unique to them.
-It could be a graphic image and they just have to paste their quote on it.
+- Co-creation products (such as fill in the blanks copy) Here, you set a laid out plan/structure, and all the visitor has to do is fill in the blanks to make the template laid out for them unique to them.
+It could be a graphic image, and they have to paste their quote on it.

 So what is the next step?

-This may seem like an overwhelm to absorb all at once, that you may not know where to start.
+This may seem overwhelming to absorb all at once that you may not know where to start.

 So say, I want to close one consultancy client each fortnight, I come up with a strategy from that end goal.
-So what have my readers being asking help for the most?
+So what have my readers been asking for help for the most?

-They would like someone who would help them in coming up with Facebook plan strategy that will work for them.
-Where they can see an increase in their engagement rate.
+They would like someone who would help them develop the Facebook plan strategy that will work for them, where they can see an increase in their engagement rate.

 You now have a solution to their pain point.
 The next step is to create a chain of events that would lead them to your ultimate solution.
-Which is you want them to pay you to be a consultant.
+Which are you want them to pay you to be a consultant?

 What if you do not know what is the pain point of your current readers?